 On July 20, 2021, the Company, then operating under the name Gores Holdings VI, Inc., held a special meeting of stockholders (the "2021 Special Meeting") in lieu of the 2021 annual meeting of the Company's stockholders to approve certain matters relating to its proposed business combination with Matterport, Inc., Maker Merger Sub, Inc. and Maker Merger Sub II, LLC.
 One of these matters was a proposal to adopt the Second Amended and Restated Certificate of Incorporation of the Company (the "New Certificate of Incorporation"), which, among other things, increased the total number of authorized shares of the Company's Class A common stock, par value \$0.0001 per share (the "Class A common stock"), from 400,000,000 shares to 600,000,000 shares.
 The New Certificate of Incorporation was approved by a majority of the shares of Class A common stock and the Company's Class F common stock, par value \$0.0001 per share (the "Class F common stock"), voting together as a single class, that were outstanding as of the record date for the 2021 Special Meeting.
 After the 2021 Special Meeting, the business combination was consummated and the New Certificate of Incorporation became effective.
-A December 2022 decision of the Delaware Court of Chancery (the "Court of Chancery") has created uncertainty as to whether Section 242(b)(2) of the Delaware General Corporation Law ("DGCL") would have required the New Certificate of Incorporation to be approved by a separate vote of the majority of the Shares of Class A common stock and Class F common stock voting together.
+A December 2022 decision of the Delaware Court of Chancery (the "Court of Chancery") has created uncertainty as to whether Section 242(b)(2) of the Delaware General Corporation Law ("DGCL") would have required the New Certificate of Incorporation to be approved by a separate vote of the majority of the Company's then-outstanding shares of Class A common stock, in addition to a majority of the shares of Class A common stock and Class F common stock voting together.
 The Company continues to believe that a separate vote of Class A common stock was not required to approve the New Certificate of Incorporation.
-However, in light of the recent Court of Chancery decision, on February 16, 2023 the Company filed a petition (the "Petition") in the Court of Chancery pursuant to Section 205 of the DGCL seeking validation of the New Certificate of Incorporation, and the shares issued in reliance on the effectiveness of the New Certificate of Incorporation to resolve any uncertainty with respect to those matters.
-Section 205 of the DGCL permits the Court of Chancery, in its discretion, to ratify and validate potentially defective corporate acts and stock after considering a variety of factors.
+However, in light of the Court of Chancery decision, on February 16, 2023, the Company filed a petition (the "Petition") in the Court of Chancery pursuant to Section 205 of the DGCL seeking validation of the New Certificate of Incorporation, and the shares issued in reliance on the effectiveness of the New Certificate of Incorporation to resolve any uncertainty with respect to those matters.
+Section 205 of the DGCL permits the Court of Chancery, at its discretion, to ratify and validate potentially defective corporate acts and stock after considering a variety of factors.
 On March 14, 2023, the Court of Chancery granted the Petition validating the New Certificate of Incorporation and all shares of capital stock issued in reliance on the effectiveness of the New Certificate of Incorporation.
+Accordingly, the C